chibiboba/JS-202/Practice Problems/Lesson 2.md

 You may assume that any `inline` element has a **content width** of no more than 360 pixels.
 Remember, the `width` property doesn't affect `inline` elements, so this "content width" is the actual width of the content area as determined by your browser.

+2, 3, 6 will all appear side by side.
+The other three combinations have `block` elements which never appear side by side with anything.

 Solution

 6. Will the following code display the two article boxes side by side?
 If not, why not?
 How would you fix it so that it places the boxes side by side?